Universal spectrum and scaling laws for halo mass function, structure, and dark matter mass constraints: More details on the mass cascade

 Figure \ref{fig:3} plots the net mass redistribution function $D_{NM} $ for five halo group sizes $n_{p1} $, with $D_{NM} <0$ for halo groups $n_{p2} $ smaller than size $n_{p1} $ and $D_{NM} >0$ for halo groups $n_{p2} $ larger than size $n_{p1} $.
-The net effect is that halos are transferring mass from small mass scales to large mass scales, i.e. an inverse mass cascade in the halo mass space.
+The net effect is that haloes are transferring mass from small mass scales to large mass scales, i.e., an inverse mass cascade in the halo mass space.
 In contrast, the direct mass cascade refers to the transferring of mass from large to small mass scales.
-In short, three distinct features of inverse mass cascade can be clearly identified:
+In short, three distinct features of inverse mass cascade can be identified:

-\begin{enumerate} \item Local: the transferring of mass is local in mass space.
-Halos inherit/pass their mass mostly from/to halos of the same or similar size.
-The interaction among halos is shown to be local in mass scale.
-For large halos, mass cascade proceeds via the merging and breaking between halos of very different sizes.
-For very small halos, mass cascade proceeds more likely through the interaction between halos of comparable sizes.
-For any finite time interval $\Delta t$, the interaction (merging/breaking) between halos can involve multiple halos of different sizes.
-However, for an infinitesimal time interval $\Delta t\to 0$, the interaction is most likely between two halos (halos of a similar size and a single merger).
-This elementary process can be quantitatively described by a two-body gravitational collapse model in a separate paper \citep{Xu:2021-A-non-radial-two-body-collapse}.
+\begin{enumerate} \item Locality: the transferring of mass is local in mass space.
+Haloes inherit/pass their mass mostly from/to haloes of the same or similar size.
+The interaction among haloes is shown to be local on a mass scale.
+For any finite time interval $\Delta t$, the interaction (merging/breaking) between haloes can involve multiple haloes of different sizes.
+However, for an infinitesimal time interval $\Delta t\to 0$, the interaction is most likely between two haloes of very different sizes (haloes of a similar size and a single merger).

-\item Asymmetric: mass transfer across halo groups is a two-way process with mass cascading both upward and downward in the halo mass space.
-However, the net mass transfer is upward, i.e. the structure formation proceeds in a ``bottom-up'' fashion.
+\item Asymmetry: mass transfer across halo groups is a two-way process with mass cascading both upward and downward in the halo mass space.
+However, the net mass transfer is upward, i.e., the structure formation proceeds in a ``bottom-up'' fashion.
 The mass redistribution functions of a given halo size $n_{p1} $ are asymmetric about $n_{p1} $, with more mass inherited from halo groups smaller than $n_{p1} $ (via halo merging) and less mass inherited from halo groups larger than $n_{p1} $ (via halo breaking-up).
-Larger size halos accrete their mass from a relatively wider size range of halos, while smaller size halos accrete their mass from a narrower size range of halos.
+Larger-size haloes accrete their mass from a relatively wider range of haloes, while smaller-size haloes accrete their mass from a narrower size range of haloes.

-\item Inverse: mass cascade through halo groups of different size is two-way and asymmetric.
-The net effect is that halos are transferring mass from smaller to larger mass scales with halo merging being dominant over the halo breaking, i.e. an inverse mass cascade. \end{enumerate}
+\item Inverse: mass cascade through halo groups of different sizes is two-way and asymmetric.
+The net effect is that haloes are transferring mass from smaller to larger mass scales, with halo merging being dominant over the halo breaking up, i.e., an inverse mass cascade. \end{enumerate}